Have you thought about investing in rental units? Smart real estate investments may give you a surprising return.

 3. Research the market

 Focus closely on the real estate rental market in the areas that interests you.
 This is a crucial step.
-The basic research question concerns the demand for rental properties.
+The basic research question concerns the demand for rentals.
 When buying a home is expensive, people tend to prefer renting their apartment or house instead.

 4. Understand the location

-Researching the real estate rental market situation provides necessary input for your calculations.
+Researching the rental market situation before investing in real estate provides necessary input for your calculations.
 At the same time, you need to conduct research about the location as well.
-The best properties have great transport connections and good education close to home.
+The best homes have great transport connections and good education close to home.
 Don’t discount enough opportunities for shopping or entertainment as well.

 Determine the factors based on local reality.
 What matters about the location and surroundings depends on the context.
 What’s important in a predominantly industrial town might be different from a famous college district.